 As such, they encourage all homeowners and property managers to review their local laws before listing on Vrbo.

 Neither service has a dedicated cleaning policy for guests.
 However, both have helpful guidelines for property owners.

 Hosts on both platforms have the option to add cleaning fees, and the amount of those fees can be different for each host.

-Airbnb does not have an extensive list of cleaning expectations for hosts to meet before every guest check-in.
-Airbnb’s hospitality guidelines remind hosts that there is a “cleanliness” rating that guests are asked to rate after their stay.
+Airbnb does not have an extensive list of cleaning expectations for hosts to meet before guest check-in.
+Airbnb’s hospitality guidelines remind hosts that there is a “cleanliness” rating that guests are asked to fill out after their stay.